jooh/notebook_bids_OSD2018/README.md

 # BIDS demo
 [RISE](https://github.com/damianavila/RISE) slideshow notebook for [BIDS](http://bids.neuroimaging.io/) presentation at 2018 CBU Open Science Day.
+A [video recording of the talk is also available](https://www.youtube.com/watch?v=UkWQAfwgZPE).

 This notebook first introduces BIDS, including basic interfacing with BIDS data using pybids.
 The second half of the presentation is an interactive tutorial of [dcm2bids](https://github.com/jooh/Dcm2Bids), a